m4x1m03/passive-sonar/README.md

 ## Development Checklist

 - [X]  Find azimuth from stereo microphone recording using GCC PHAT
-- [ ]  Simulate a 4 microphone line array and compare which algorithm is best
+- [X]  Simulate a 4 microphone line array and compare which algorithm is best
-- [ ]  Find azimuth from a real 4 microphone line array
+- [X]  Find azimuth of a static sound from a real 4 microphone line array
+- [ ]  Modify the program to handle moving sounds
 - [ ]  Build a 2 dimenional mic array
 - [ ]  Find azimuth and attitude of sound and diplay it nicely